Markewycz/markewycz/README.md

 ==========================================================================================================================================

 I come from Poland, but I'm currently living in Denmark where I'm pursuing my dream of becoming a full-stack web developer.
 </br></br> I'm self-taught, and I've been working hard to expand my skills and knowledge.
-I'm currently focused on learning JavaScript, React and TypeScript.
+I'm currently focused on learning React.
 </br></br>

 * 🌍  I'm based in Denmark
 * ✉️  You can contact me at [gracjanmarkiewicz00@gmail.com](mailto:gracjanmarkiewicz00@gmail.com)
-* 🧠  I'm learning Advanced JavaScript
+* 🧠  I'm learning React

 ### Skills